python/cpython/Doc/extending/extending.rst

 There are two more things to do before you can use your new extension: compiling and linking it with the Python system.
-If you use dynamic loading, the details may depend on the style of dynamic loading your system uses; see the chapters about building extension modules (chapter :ref:`building`) and additional information that pertains only to building on Windows (chapter :ref:`building-on-windows`) for more information about this.
+If you use dynamic loading, the details may depend on the style of dynamic loading your system uses; see the chapter about building extension modules (chapter :ref:`building`) for more information about this.

 If you can't use dynamic loading, or if you want to make your module a permanent part of the Python interpreter, you will have to change the configuration setup